ZpokenWeb3/Evidentia/README.md

 ### `BondNFTV2` (ERC1155, Testing Only)

-* **Purpose**: This contract is a test-only version of `BondNFT`, used to simulate and verify the upgrade process for the UUPS proxy.
-It extends `BondNFT` with additional functionality for testing purposes, such as updating the token name and verifying the implementation version.
+* **Purpose**: This contract is a test-only version of `BondNFT`, used to simulate and verify the UUPS proxy upgrade process.
+It extends `BondNFT` with additional functionality for testing purposes and is not intended for production deployment.
 * **Key Functions**:
-  * `updateName(string memory newName)`: Allows the owner to update the token collection name (for testing state changes after upgrades).
+  * `initializeV2()`: Reinitializes the contract to version 2, ensuring safe upgrades.
-  * `version()`: Returns `"V2"` to confirm the upgraded implementation is active.
+  * `newFeature()`: Returns `"V2 Feature"` to confirm the upgraded implementation is active.
+  * `getInitializedVersion()`: Returns the current initialized version (`2`) of the contract.
-* **Note**: `BondNFTV2` is not intended for production deployment.
+* **Note**: `BondNFTV2` is used solely for testing the upgradeability of the `BondNFT` contract and should not be deployed in production.

 ### `StableBondCoins` (ERC20)